Therapists

 Each person is unique in how they think and behave, so the way in which I approach counseling with each of my clients will be unique.
 During our sessions I will be pulling from various counseling techniques such as, Cognitive Behavioral Therapy, Narrative Therapy, and Acceptance and Commitment Therapy.
 Throughout our counseling journey I strive to provide a relaxed and open atmosphere for you, as the client, to use as a blank canvas as we begin to map out your thoughts, feelings, and emotions.

-My name is Nadia Henderson, I completed my first Masters in Psychology in September 2022, and I have a BA in Human Service.
-I have worked in the Native America community as a teacher and in various other roles for 15 years.
+My name is Nadia Henderson.
+I completed my first Master’s in Psychology in September 2022 and my 2nd Master’s in Clinical Mental Health in May 2025.
+I have a BA in Human Services.
+I have worked in the Native American community as a teacher and in various other roles for 15 years.
 I have also worked with the developmentally disabled population since 2006.
 I worked both jobs while completing my education and building my family.
-I have always had a passion for helping people and felt that the counseling field would offer me that purpose.
+I have always had a passion for helping people, and the counseling field would offer me a sense of purpose.

-I started working my way into the counseling field by volunteering at the Rescue mission and at my church helping individuals however I could.
-In June of 2022, I took a leap of faith, ended my time at the school, and began pursuing work in the counseling field and was led to Puyallup Psychotherapeutic Alliance where I am currently working with a wide array of individuals.
+I started working my way into the counseling field by volunteering at the Rescue Mission and at my church, helping individuals however I could.
+In June of 2022, I took a leap of faith, left the school, and began pursuing a career in counseling.
+I was referred to Puyallup Psychotherapeutic Alliance, where I currently work with a wide array of individuals.

 My focus is person-centered therapy, which means I guide the client to take control of their mental health and establish autonomy while I help support them emotionally.
 I work towards creating a safe space for individuals to explore their ideas and feelings.
 Attending therapy is the first step in empowering oneself to make a change.